droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./contrib/gitian-descriptors/gitian-linux.yml - Linux (32-bit & 64-bit) descriptor.

-./contrib/gitian-descriptors/gitian-osx.yml - OS X (64-bit only) descriptor.
-Uses an *Xcode* SDK (not available in the repo) to compile the OS X binary under Linux.
+./contrib/gitian-descriptors/gitian-osx.yml - macOS (64-bit only) descriptor.
+Uses an *Xcode* SDK (not available in the repo) to compile the macOS binary under Linux.
 Code not signed for [Gatekeeper](https://en.wikipedia.org/wiki/Gatekeeper_%28OS_X%29).

 ./contrib/gitian-descriptors/gitian-osx-signer.yml - [Descriptor that splices in a signature for the final .dmg file.](https://github.com/bitcoin/bitcoin/pull/5363) See ./contrib/macdeploy/ for the signing key tools.